pyth-network/pyth-js/pyth-aptos-js/README.md

 1. Fetches update data from the Price Service for the given price feeds.
 2. Calls the Pyth Aptos contract with the update data.

 You can run this example with `npm run example-relay`.
-A full command that updates BTC and ETH prices on the BNB Chain testnet network looks like so:
+A full command that updates BTC and ETH prices on the BNB Chain testnet network looks like this:

 ```bash
 export APTOS_KEY = "0x...";